NEW: Storms kill one in New York and one in Pennsylvania

-Witnesses reported trees in the region buckling under the impact.
+Witnesses reported trees in the region buckling under the severe weather’s impact.

-“The trees were bending sideways, (and) the sky just went really dark and green,” said Mark Ventrini, a photographer, of the scene around 7:30 p.m. as he headed toward Belmar, New Jersey.
+“The trees were bending sideways, (and) the sky just went really dark and green,” Mark Ventrini, a photographer, reported seeing as he headed toward Belmar, New Jersey.
 “Some of the storms were pretty intense.”

 The weather service had received reports of possible tornadoes touching down in Elmira, New York, and Brookville, Pennsylvania.

 Emergency managers in Broome County, New York, reported people trapped inside a home because of downed trees in the town of Vestal.

 Strong storms also caused damage in Binghamton, New York, but the weather service said no injuries or fatalities were reported there.